gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 The next tutorial will take another important step towards developing a mature, production ready cross-chain DApp.
 That step is automation!
-We automate using an **offchain worker** which submits oracle queries and triggers use of oracle results.
+We automate using an **offchain worker** which submits queries automatically.
 This _vastly_ improves UX by making it so the end user only has to sign a _single_ transaction to initiate the bridging procedure.

 In practice, DApp builders will want to conduct all cross-chain queries via an offchain worker in